-The Galapagos Islands – the important stuff…
+The Galapagos Islands: The important stuff…

-How to get to the Galapagos
+How to get to the Galapagos Islands

-Which islands to visit
+Which Galapagos Islands to visit

-What can you expect to see on each island?
+What can you expect to see on each island

 - There’s a large colony of the huge waved albatross on Espanola Island.